-- 2 Reporting the results, methodology and assumptions used is important to ensure the GHG impacts - 3 assessment is transparent and gives decision-makers and stakeholders the information they need to - 4 properly interpret the results.
-This chapter presents a list of information that is recommended for inclusion - 5 in an assessment report. - 6 Checklist of key recommendations - Report information about the assessment process and the GHG impacts resulting from the policy (including the information listed in Section 11.1)
+Reporting the results, methodology and assumptions used is important to ensure the GHG impacts assessment is transparent and gives decision-makers and stakeholders the information they need to properly interpret the results.
+This chapter presents a list of information that is recommended for inclusion in an assessment report.

+• Report information about the assessment process and the GHG impacts resulting from the policy (including the information listed in Section 11.1)

-7 11.1 Recommended information to report
+11.1 Recommended information to report

+It is a key recommendation to report information about the assessment process and the GHG impacts resulting from the policy (including the information listed below34).
+For guidance on providing information to stakeholders, refer to the ICAT Stakeholder Participation Guidance (Chapter 7).

+General information

-- 8 It is a key recommendation to report information about the assessment process and the GHG impacts - 9 resulting from the policy (including the information listed below).
-For guidance on providing information to - 10 stakeholders, refer to the ICAT Stakeholder Participation Guidance (Chapter 7). - 11 General information - The name of the policy assessed - The person(s)/organisation(s) that did the assessment - The date of the assessment - Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments - 17 Chapter 2: Objectives of estimating GHG impacts - The objective(s) and intended audience(s) of the assessment - 19 Chapter 4: Steps and assessment principles - Opportunities for stakeholders to participate in the assessment - 21 Chapter 5: Describing the policy - A description of the policy including the recommended information in Table 5.1 and the additional information in Table 5.2 - Whether the assessment applies to an individual policy or a package of related policies, and if a package is assessed, which policies are included in the package - Whether the assessment is ex-ante, ex-post or a combination of ex-ante and ex-post - 27 Chapter 6: Identifying impacts: how agriculture policies reduce or remove emissions - A causal chain, including a table describing all intermediate effects - A list of all GHG sources and carbon pools that are included in the GHG assessment boundary
+- The name of the policy assessed - The person(s)/organisation(s) that did the assessment - The date of the assessment - Whether the assessment is an update of a previous assessment, and if so, links to any previous assessments

+Chapter 2: Objectives of estimating GHG impacts

+• The objective(s) and intended audience(s) of the assessment

+Chapter 4: Steps and assessment principles

+• Opportunities for stakeholders to participate in the assessment

+Chapter 5: Describing the policy

+A description of the policy including the recommended information in Table 5.1 and the additional information in

+- Table 5.2 - Whether the assessment applies to an individual policy or a package of related policies, and if a package is assessed, which policies are included in the package - Whether the assessment is ex-ante, ex-post or a combination of ex-ante and ex-post

+34 The list does not cover all chapters in this document because some chapters provide information or guidance not relevant to reporting.

+Chapter 6: Identifying impacts: how agriculture policies reduce emissions or enhance removals

-- A list of potential GHG sources and carbon pools that are excluded from the GHG assessment boundary, with justification for their exclusion - The assessment period
+- A causal chain, including a table describing all intermediate effects - A list of all GHG sources and carbon pools that are included in the GHG assessment boundary - A list of potential GHG sources and carbon pools that are excluded from the GHG assessment boundary, with justification for their exclusion - The assessment period